 Aged 14, Amrou Al-Kadhi made their big-screen debut playing the son of an Arab terrorist in Steven Spielberg’s Munich.
 A decade later, writing in their regular column for The Independent newspaper, Al-Kadhi noted they had subsequently turned down dozens of similarly stereotyped roles.

 Happily, the occasional actor, who has appeared in Venom: Let There Be Carnage and American Horror Stories, doesn’t need Hollywood.
-At 34, Amrou Al-Kadhi is a multi-hyphenate proposition: a twin, a graduate of Eton and Cambridge, a drag performer, an award-winning author, a writer for Hollyoaks, and the debutant film-maker behind Layla, a buoyant new drama concerning a British-Palestinian drag queen.
+At 34, Amrou Al-Kadhi is a multi-hyphenate proposition: a twin, an alumnus of Eton (they attended on a two-year scholarship) and Cambridge, a drag performer, an award-winning author, a writer for Hollyoaks, and the debutant film-maker behind Layla, a buoyant new drama concerning a British-Palestinian drag queen.

 [ When drag queens were first mentioned in The Irish TimesOpens in new window ]